-You have been the victim of a hit and run where you do not know the suspect.
+Your car has been in a hit and run accident where you have no information about the suspect.

 Reporting online saves you time, and is a more efficient use of police resources.
 Reporting your crime takes approximately 15 minutes, and requires you to have a valid email address.
 After you have finished your online report you can expect to be issued a temporary file number as your file will be reviewed.
 If the crime you would like to report is not listed above please call 604-525-5411.

 What do I do if online reporting is not for me?

 If your incident is an emergency, call 911.
 If your incident is non-emergency please call our non-emergency number at 604-525-5411.